Glossary

 Registered provider

-A person or organisation that is registered with the NDIS Commission to provide supports in accordance with section 73E of the NDIS Act.
+A provider that is registered with the NDIS Commission to provide NDIS supports and services.

-To register, providers must meet the NDIS requirements for qualifications, approvals, experience, capacity and quality standards to provide a product or service.
+To do this, they must meet requirements for qualifications, approvals, experience, capacity and quality standards.

 Remote community connectors